 Classroom teachers, homeschoolers, college professors, unschoolers, or anyone who likes to play around with math — if you would like to take a turn hosting the carnival, please speak up!

 How to host a blog carnival, in Six Easy Steps …

 Step 1: Get Signed Up

-Check the upcoming editions list above.
+Check the list of the upcoming editions above.
 If a future month isn’t listed, assume it’s free.
-Choose an open date that fits with your schedule.
+Choose an open date that fits your schedule.

 You can leave a comment here or email me directly to let me know your choice.

 Step 2: Receive Submissions